craftcms/commerce/docs/installation.md

 ## Plugin Store

-Log into your control panel and and click on 'Plugin Store'.
-Search for 'Commerce'.
+Log into your Control Panel and and click on “Plugin Store”.
+Search for “Commerce”.

 ## Composer